MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/includes/create-sql-database/azure-portal-sqldb-create-04.md

 1. Click **Review + Create** screen.

-1. Once Azure validates your settings, click create.
+1. Once Azure validates your settings, click **create**.
 Provisioning the database may take a few minutes.